-In the first substantive Office Action of the application leading to the '577 patent, the Examiner rejected the claims as being unpatentable over U.S. Pat.
+In the first substantive Office Action, the Examiner rejected the pending claims as anticipated by U.S. Pat.
 No. 6,914,128 ("Salfeld") (Ex.
-1044) in view of Gordon (Ex.
+1044) and as obvious over Salfeld in view of Gordon (Ex.
 1017).
 (Ex.
-1043 at 4.)
-The Examiner explained that Salfeld discloses an aqueous pharmaceutical formulation as claimed, and that although "[Salfeld] . . . does not particularly teach natalizumab," Gordon cures the deficiency.
-(Id. at 4-5).
+1043 at 7.)
+The Examiner explained that Salfeld discloses an aqueous pharmaceutical formulation as claimed (id. at 4) and that although "[Salfeld] . . . does not particularly teach natalizumab," Gordon cures the deficiency.
+(Id. at 8.)

-In response, and notwithstanding the statements in the specification concerning interchangeability and their original decision to broadly claim formulations comprising any and all proteins and immunoglobulins in the parent '978 application, Applicants nevertheless argued that "one of skill in the art would appreciate that antibodies are not readily interchangeable in formulations. . . ."
+In response, Applicants filed a series of successively narrowing amendments, adding natalizumab to the independent claims and specifically reciting the type and concentration of phosphate buffer and polysorbate compounds.
+Notwithstanding their statements in the '321 patent specification concerning interchangeability and their original decision to broadly claim formulations comprising any and all proteins and immunoglobulins, Applicants nevertheless argued that "one of skill in the art would appreciate that antibodies are not readily interchangeable in formulations. . . ."
 (Ex.
-1045 at 5 (citing Ex.
+1045 at 12 (citing Ex.
 1046; Ex.
 1047).)
 Although unreported in the prior art, Applicants also argued that subsequent work (presumably its own work) on the Gordon formulation revealed it was unstable.
-(Id. at 7-8.)
+(Ex.
+1045 at 13-14.)

 Applicants also relied heavily on the aforementioned "Preformulation Study" (Ex.
-1038), as evidence that the "inclusion of ... sodium chloride or ...
-Tween [polysorbate] 80 had the effect of accelerating the degradation process ..." concluding that phosphate buffer, polysorbate 80 and sodium chloride represented an "unlikely combination of excipients."
-(Ex.
-1045 at 9-10, emphasis in original.)
-As explained in Section VII.F, starting at page 57, Applicants publicly admitted the Preformulation Study "was not accurate . . . [and] could not be reproduced," but never made or disclosed that admission to the Examiner.
+1038),1 dated September 1994, as evidence that phosphate buffer, polysorbate 80 and sodium chloride represented an "unlikely combination of excipients" (Ex.
+1045 at 11) and that "inclusion of sodium chloride and Tween [polysorbate] 80 was found to accelerate the degradation process" (Ex.
+1045 at 10).
+As explained in Section VII.F below at page 58, Applicants publicly admitted the Preformulation Study "was not accurate . . . [and] could not be reproduced," but never made or disclosed that admission to the Examiner.
 (Ex.
 1040 at 1.)